vendramin/team/index.md

 #### Current

-* Emiliano Acri (IMAS-CONICET, from 2018).
+* Emiliano Acri (IMAS-CONICET, supervised by L. Vendramin, from 2018).
-* [Thomas Letourmy](https://sites.google.com/view/thomas-letourmy/home) (cosupervised with Joost Vercruysse, ULB, from 2021).
+* [Thomas Letourmy](https://sites.google.com/view/thomas-letourmy/home) (supervised by L. Vendramin and J. Vercruysse, from 2021).
-* Silvia Properzi (from 2022).
+* Silvia Properzi (supervised by A. Van Antwerpen and L. Vendramin, from 2022).
-* Santiago Ramírez (IMAS-CONICET, from 2019).
+* Santiago Ramírez (IMAS-CONICET, supervised by L. Vendramin, from 2019).
-* Senne Trappeniers (cosupervised with Arne Van Antwerpen, from 2021).
+* Senne Trappeniers (supervised by A. Van Antwerpen and L. Vendramin, from 2021).

 #### Former

-* Charlotte Verwimp (cosupervised with Eric Jespers, FWO, 2018-2022), [thesis](https://leandrovendramin.org/files/verwimp.pdf).
+* Charlotte Verwimp (supervised by Eric Jespers, 2018-2022), [thesis](https://leandrovendramin.org/files/verwimp.pdf).

 Do you want to do your PhD at VUB?
 Consider an [FWO PhD Fellowship](https://www.fwo.be/en/fellowships-funding/phd-fellowships/).